Acupuncture is a pain management technique in which a licensed practitioner inserts very thin needles into the skin at specific points in the body.

-Once you arrive at The Pain Experts of Arizona in Phoenix acupuncture appointments begin with a discussion of your symptoms and concerns with the licensed practitioner.
+Once you arrive at The Pain Experts of Arizona in Gilbert acupuncture appointments begin with a discussion of your symptoms and concerns with the licensed practitioner.
 They will review the procedure with you before starting the insertion of the needles.
 You may need to sit or lay down on the table, depending on where the practitioner will insert the needles.
 Before inserting the sterile needles, the practitioner will sterilize the skin where they will insert the needles.
 They will then insert the needles at various depths and locations on the body.
 The practitioner may gently move or twirl the needles or apply heat or mild electrical pulses once the needles are in place.

 The needles typically remain in your skin for about ten to twenty minutes before their removal.